dag-andersen/khaos-monkey/README.md

 The the usage of the option `kill_value` all depends on what mode the monkey is using.

 * `percentage` - The monkey will kill a given percentage of targeted pods.
 (The number is rounded down).
-Example: if you set the `value` to `55` and your replicaset has 4 pods the monkey will kill 2 random pods on every attack.
+Example: if you set the `kill_value` to `55` and your replicaset has 4 pods the monkey will kill 2 random pods on every attack.
-* `fixed` - If sat to `fixed` they will kill a fixed number (`value`) of pods each type.
-Example: if you set the `value` to `3` and your replicaset has 5 pods the monkey will kill 3 random pods on every attack.
+* `fixed` - If sat to `fixed` they will kill a fixed number (`kill_value`) of pods each type.
+Example: if you set the `kill_value` to `3` and your replicaset has 5 pods the monkey will kill 3 random pods on every attack.
-* `fixed_left` - If sat to `fixed_left` they will kill all pod types until there is `value` pods left.
-Example: if you set the `value` to `3` and your replicaset has 5 pods the monkey will pods until there is 3 left.
+* `fixed_left` - If sat to `fixed_left` they will kill all pod types until there is `kill_value` pods left.
+Example: if you set the `kill_value` to `3` and your replicaset has 5 pods the monkey will pods until there is 3 left.
 In this case it would kill 2 pods.

 ## Randomness

 You can randomize how often the attack happens and how many pods are killed each attack.

 You can set `random-kill-count` to `true` if you want the monkey to kill a random amount of pods between 0 and the `kill-value`.
 > Example: If the monkey run with `--mode=percentage --kill-value=50 --random-kill-count=true` then the monkey will kill between 0 and 50 percent of the pods in each replacaset.